nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 * The **source S3 path** of the historical data.
 * A **destination Kafka topic** to publish to.

-This "Backfill Publisher" job reads the data from S3, transforms it, and produces it onto the specified Kafka topic.
-It is completely decoupled from the service that will eventually consume the data.
+This "Backfill Publisher" job reads the data from S3 and produces it onto a dedicated, temporary backfill topic (e.g., events.backfill).
+This isolates the historical load from the live stream, preventing disruption to real-time consumers.

 [![Glue Job Diagram](/glue-diagram.png)](/glue-diagram.png)